 In addition to regularly scheduled workshops, Art Expressions volunteers staff a bright yellow rolling ArtKart in the waiting rooms of the Rockefeller Outpatient Pavilion on most Tuesday afternoons.
 Patients and caregivers can select from a variety of art projects to work on while waiting for a physician or treatment appointment.

-For more information about the Art Expressions Program please contact the Department of Volunteer Resources at 212-639-5980.
-If you would like to register for a workshop please contact Eileen F. Gould at email@example.com.
+For more information or to register for an Art Expressions workshop, please contact the Department of Volunteer Resources at 212-639-5980 or firstname.lastname@example.org.